MasonD552/Engineering_4_Notebook/README.md

 ### What we did to improve
 9.25187% decrease in displacement

-18.7901%decrease in von mises stress
+18.7901% decrease in von mises stress

 ### Part Link